acoman-cloud/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    Authentication of a treasured paying customer.
 2. What steps can you take in your web apps to keep your data secure?
+    PrivateRoute and server security.
 3. Describe how web servers work.
+    You ping a server and magic happens.
+Back-end work their magic.

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. get, post, put, and delete axios operations.